Chemorei/Chemorei/README.md

 ### 🚀 My Current Project

 - **App for Student Paper Sharing:** A platform where students can share their academic papers and receive credits.
+It will also be a forum for legal discussions.

 ### 💡 What I Love